You Don't Know Jack (Facebook game)

-You Don't Know Jack is a Facebook game application based on the long-running series of trivia games created by Jackbox Games (formerly Jellyvision Games).
+You Don't Know Jack was a Facebook game application based on the long-running series of trivia games created by Jackbox Games (formerly Jellyvision Games).
 It was released for public play on Facebook in May 2012 after a beta period.
 The game builds on the success of the relaunch of the series from the 2011 video game for consoles and personal computers, though has altered some features to work better on the social media platform.
 The game is presented as a fictional television show, emceed by "Cookie" Masterson; players answer five trivia questions, typically multiple-choice, during each episode, earning virtual money to track their score within the game and in the larger meta-game.
 Players compete asynchronously, playing alongside other participants that have already played the present episode, and later compared to the scores of their friends that play that episode later.
 As part of the series' theme of "high culture meeting pop culture", the questions are often phrased eloquently and combine general knowledge with contemporary entertainment and celebrities references.
-A mobile version for iOS was released in December 2012, and for Android in May 2013; both mobile games will allow cross-platform play with the Facebook application.
+A mobile version for iOS was released in December 2012, and for Android in May 2013; both mobile games allowed cross-platform play with the Facebook application.

-The game has been praised for taking an unconventional route towards social media-based games, incorporating elements like microtransactions and interactions with friends without aggressively marketing these elements.
+The game was praised for taking an unconventional route towards social media-based games, incorporating elements like microtransactions and interactions with friends without aggressively marketing these elements.
 It won the 2012 Spike Video Game Award for Best Social Game.
-On January 30, 2015 it was announced this version of the game will no longer be supported and will be removed from Facebook and no longer functional on mobile devices as of March 1, 2015.
+On January 30, 2015 it was announced this version of the game would no longer be supported and would be removed from Facebook and no longer functional on mobile devices as of March 1, 2015.